Biomet Hip Device Class Action

 Answers to Frequently Asked Questions are available here.

-If you have a question that is not answered by the FAQ, you may contact Class Counsel.
+If you have a question that is not answered by the FAQ, you may contact the Claims Administrator or Class Counsel.